 Pre-Warming, or pre-heating, is a process that prepares the eggs for the start of incubation after storage.
-At this time, the temperature of eggs slowly increases, starting from the storage temperature of 25° C (77°F).
-During these hours, eggs are prepared for the increase of cellular replication following incubation, and the positive effect of recompacting the eggs and reducing the relative hatch windows is apparent.
+At this time, the temperature of eggs slowly increases, starting from the storage temperature of 25° C (77 °F).
+During these hours, eggs are prepared for the increase in cellular replication following incubation, and the positive effect of recompacting the eggs and reducing the relative hatch windows is apparent.
 In broiler production it is naturally very important that the chicks are uniform and have the same size, but this is very important for layers too.
-The uniformity promotes liveability, standardises the condition and increases the chicks' quality; a good process of prewarming reduces the risk of condensation good effect of this process.
-However, if there is no other available solution, try to stabilise and standardise the setter corridor room at a temperature of 25 °C. Keep trolleys separated with a minimum of 25 cm on each side, as this helps the air flow and increases the time to 8-12 hours.
-A control of the internal egg temperature in the different levels of the trolley can help verify if conditions are good or bad.
+The uniformity promotes liveability, standardises the condition and increases the chicks' quality; a good process of prewarming reduces the risk of condensation.

 Some Multi-Stage hatcheries have a special room where this process is arranged.
 It is important that this room has a good ventilation and a uniform temperature and air flow.
-Beware of arranging this process in a corridor or in a room where the temperature isn't uniform, as this will only increase the risk of a non-uniform warming and cancel the when there isn't a real pre-warming.
-Don't give the necessary control in temperature and uniformity in this case either, as that can only cause damage.
+Beware of arranging this process in a corridor or in a room where the temperature isn't uniform, as this will only increase the risk of a non-uniform warming and cancel the good effect of this process.
+However, if there is no other available solution, try to stabilise and standardise the setter corridor room at a temperature of 25 °C. Keep trolleys separated with a minimum of 25 cm on each side, as this helps the air flow and increases the time to 8-12 hours.
+A control of the internal egg temperature in the different levels of the trolley can help verify if conditions are good or bad.

-Warning: do not arrange this in a machine with a currently functioning timer ing process needs to last longer.
+Warning: do not arrange this in a ma-